german-sv/comsys19/README.md

 ### /WebPortal/
 Source code of the web server application

+### /Lambda/
+Source of the Lambda function running on AWS

 ## Note
 The project is undergoing continuous modifications.
 In case of any issue please open a topic here ot contact german.sviridov{::at::}polito{::dot::}it